totemo/IratePoultry/README.md

 Disguised skeletons shoot eggs rather than arrows, and a configurable percentage of those eggs hatch into spiders disguised as baby chickens.
 Disguised creepers do a configurable fraction of their normal damage and spawn a configurable number of spiders disguised as baby chickens that attack the player.
+In both cases, these baby chickens are called "reinforcements" and these mobs cannot drop "special tier" custom drops (wishbone, stuffing, cranberry sauce and pumpkin pie).

 Various custom drops are given when a turkey (disguised mob) is killed.
 These are somewhat configurable, in terms of their drop chance, name and lore.
-Certain custom drops are considered "high value" and can only be dropped if the mob was recently damaged by a player.
+Certain custom drops are considered "special" ("high value") and can only be dropped if the mob was recently damaged by a player.
 The Looting enchant adds 1% to the drop chance of all custom drops per enchantment level.

 IratePoultry alters player death messages so that disguised mobs are referred to as turkeys (with configurable names) in a manner that is compatible with